overtrue/socialite/README.md

 #### Set custom session manager.

-By default, the `SocialiteManager` use `Symfony\Component\HttpFoundation\Session\Session` instance as session manager, you can change it as following lines:
+By default, the `SocialiteManager` uses the `Symfony\Component\HttpFoundation\Session\Session` instance as session manager, you can change it as follows:

 ```php
 $session = new YourCustomSessionManager();